inivekin/abosa/abosa.typ

 #colbreak()
 #code(numbers: true, firstnumber: 288)[```none
-The slits o lasers phase in rhyme wi timing blinks o tired een, reducing blits tae local time miss universal state unseen.
+The slits of lasers phase in rhyme with timing blinks in hidden screen, reducing blits to local time missed universal state unseen.
-Nae matter if you're standing near, or scatter as you're nae more seen, you were always tae be here, here you will always hae been."
+No matter if you're standing near, or scatter as you're no more seen, know always you were to be here and here you will always have been."
-In map o roads I'd rush tae take frae angled, firmamental look agin those roads I would forsake,
+In map of roads I'd rush to take from angled, firmamental look against those roads I would forsake,
-I found its time that I forsook.
+I found it's time that I forsook.
-Instead I'll note so simple truth, a measured time's nae time perceievd, deadends I hit when in my youth can linger longer than believed.
+Instead I'll note so simple truth, a measured time's not time perceievd, deadends I hit when in my youth can linger longer than believed.
-An so I know why still I fight, because they fought fae me before, they've quietened tae null-like night but grief fae them breaks walls an draws upon the sorrow o the slights, recesses holding wrongward doors,
+And so I know why still I fight, because they fought for me before, they've quietened to null-like night but grief for them breaks walls and draws upon the sorrow of the slights, recesses holding wrongward doors,
-I learnt I had tae see frae heights a way tae wrench archways in floors tae distributed cores that bring the beams whose course was owershot but ken the ones that split offspring could find their way tae better lot.
+I learnt I had to see from heights a way to wrench archways in floors to distributed cores that bring the beams whose course was overshot but know the ones that split offspring could find their way to better lot.
 Unhid, pervasive cables showed interconnections resonate.
-I flood systems fae owerload
+I flood systems for overload
-wi chants o lives concatenate.
+with chants of lives concatenate.
 ```]

 #set page(columns: 1)